trixi-framework/talk-2025-Julia_and_Trixi_in_Frankfurt/atmospheric_applications/README.md

 ```julia
 Pluto.run(threads = 8)
 ```
-In order to run the examples, navigate to the 'codes' directory and activate the environment within that folder and install the required dependecies:
+In order to run the examples, navigate to the `codes` directory, activate the environment within that folder, and install the required dependencies:

 ```julia
 'import Pkg; Pkg.activate(pwd()); Pkg.instantiate();
 ```